Assistant Teaching Professor-Calculus

 Additional Candidate Instruction

-For a complete announcement and to apply on-line, go to https://employment.ku.edu/academic/19145BR
+For a complete announcement and to apply online, go to

-teaching statement; the names and contact information for three
+letter; teaching statement; and the names and contact information

 In addition to the materials above, learning about each applicant's